michael-milette/wordpress-relevanssi_extras/README.md

 # Further Information

-For further information regarding the Relevansi Extras plugin for WordPress, support or to report a bug, please visit the project page at:
+For further information regarding the Relevanssi Extras plugin for WordPress, support or to report a bug, please visit the project page at:

 http://github.com/michael-milette/wordpress-relevanssi_extras